Build To The Line: Design and Construction Challenges

-Each challenge features a global leaderboard that allows teams to pit their skills against teams all across the world.
+Each challenge features an optional leader board that allows teams to pit their skills against teams all across the world by scoring their creations.

-- To register your school for the challenge, click the button below to pay your entry fee of £59.99.
+- click the button below to buy your class kit and entry fee - £69.99.

-- Once your registration purchase is complete your school will be invited to join the competition area within Dendrite and allocated to your Challenge Hub.
+- Once your kit and registration purchase is complete your school will be invited to join the challenge area within Dendrite.

 How the challenge works: